 Finally, if none of the above recommendations resolve or help to determine the cause of your issue, the computer may have a hardware issue.
 When a divide error is encountered because of hardware, it's most often caused by an issue with the computer processor (CPU).

 Error with autoexec.bat or config.sys

-Users who are running Microsoft Windows 3.x can temporarily remark or remove any additional lines that may not be required in the autoexec.bat and config.sys
+Users who are running Microsoft Windows 3.x can temporarily remark or remove any additional lines that may not be required in the autoexec.bat and config.sys.

-- Once at the MS-DOS mode, type:
+- Once at the MS-DOS prompt, type:

-cd\ <press enter>
+cd\ <press Enter>

-ren autoexec.bat autoexec.ch <press enter>
+ren autoexec.bat autoexec.ch <press Enter>

-ren config.sys config.ch <press enter>
+ren config.sys config.ch <press Enter>